LeanneStoDomingo/recurtion/README.md

 **[Limitations](#limitations)** \
 **[Upcoming Improvements / Features / Ideas](#upcoming-improvements--features--ideas)**

+## How to Update to Latest Version

+At this time, there is no way to automatically update a forked repl

+- Option 1: delete your old repl and redo the steps below
+- Option 2: copy the contents of the file `index.js` from this repo and replace the `index.js` in your repl

 ## Bugs

+- Fixed
-- There's a known bug where you have to include a time in the Date property for it to work correctly.
+  - 5/22/2021: There's a known bug where you have to include a time in the Date property for it to work correctly.
 If you include just the date itself it gives this error: "body failed validation.
 Fix one: body.properties.Due Date.date.id should be defined, instead was `undefined`. body.properties.Due Date.date.name should be defined, instead was `undefined`. body.properties.Due Date.date.start should be a valid ISO 8601 date string, instead was `"Invalid DateTime"`."

 ## Set Up Notion